VakhoKontridze/VComponents/README.md

 ## Guidelines

-#### Models
+#### UI Models

 Components are not meant to be customized like you would a native SwiftUI component.

-Instead, model can be passed as parameter to initializers.
+Instead, UI model can be passed as parameter to initializers.
 This parameter has default value, and is not required every time you create a view.

-Models are structs with default values.
+UI Models are structs with default values.
 They break down into 5 sub-structs: `Layout`, `Colors`, `Fonts`, `Animations`, and `Misc`.

-For instance, changing foreground color of `VSecondaryButton` can be done by passing a model.
+For instance, changing foreground color of `VSecondaryButton` can be done by passing an IU model.

 Not Preferred: